AyushiGtl/WayFlo/README.md

 ### Place QR Codes

-Start by walking through your college and placing QR codes at important locations.
-These are your **hot points**:
+Start by walking through college and placing QR codes at important locations.
+These are **hot points**:

 - Entrance
 - Classrooms